adamn85/WebSSL/README.md

 # A collection of PHP classes for utilising WebSSL.io
 WebSSL.io is a HTTP accessible Hardware Security Module(HSM) with a variety of cryptographic functions.

+## src/SecurePHPMailer.class.php
+This class extends the functionality of PHPMailer project's PHPMailer class.
+The extended class provides S/MIME signed an encrypted emailing functionality.

+## samples/send_mail.php
+Sample code demonstrating how to use the SecurePHPMailer class.

 ## src/WebSSL.class.php
+This class handles the composition and transfer of HTTP-JSON requests and responses to the WebSSL.io API.
+PHP's Client URL Library (libcurl) is required. (https://www.php.net/manual/en/book.curl.php)

+## samples/create_pki.php
+Sample code for creating a Keys and Certificates and setting up your own development Public Key Infrastructure.

 ###### [genpkeyGenerateKey](https://www.webssl.io/?version=latest#49d95276-8806-463c-8063-a1e7c6f0d97b)